 Excused absences include approved sick days and vacation days.
 Attendance at seminars or conferences and volunteer activities does not automatically constitute an approved absence.
-Students requesting to represent TUSPM in sanctioned activities (to include posters, presentations, etc.) must be approved by the Medical Director.
+Students requesting to represent TUSPM in sanctioned activities (to include posters, presentations, etc.) must be in good standing and must submit appropriate documentation and be approved by the Medical Director.

 All excused absences beyond the student's vacation balance must be made up.
-In case of illness, the Department Chair's office and the Medical Director's office must be notified by 8:00 a.m., or as soon as possible of the impending absence.
-The Department Chair or the Medical Director may request medical documentation of sickness.
+In case of illness, the Medical Director's office must be notified by 8:00 a.m., or as soon as possible of the impending absence.
+Medical documentation of sickness may be required.

-Failure to notify the Department Chair's office and the Medical Director will result in the absence being considered unexcused and requiring make-up on a five-to-one basis.
+Failure to notify the Medical Director's office will result in the absence being considered unexcused and requiring make-up on a three-to-one (3:1) basis.